terraform-google-modules/terraform-google-sap/modules/sap_hana_svpc/README.md

 # SAP HANA SVPC Submodule

-This module handles opinionated SAP HANA configuration and deployment.
+This module handles opinionated SAP HANA SVPC configuration and deployment.

 ## Usage

 The resources/services/activations/deletions that this module will create/trigger are:

-- Create a Compute Instance that will host SAP HANA
+- Create a Compute Instance that will host SAP HANA SVPC
 - Create a Static IP Adresse for the Compute Instance
 - Create a 2 Persistent Disks to host SAP HANA's File systems